swcarpentry/r-novice-inflammation/_episodes/13-supp-data-structures.md

 ---
-layout: page
-title: Programming with R
-subtitle: Data types and structures
+title: "Data Types and Structures"
-minutes: 45
+teaching: 45
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Expose learners to the different data types in R."
+- "Learn how to create vectors of different types."
+- "Be able to check the type of vector."
+- "Learn about missing data and other special values."
+- "Getting familiar with the different data structures (lists, matrices, data frames)."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * Expose learners to the different data types in R
-> * Learn how to create vectors of different types
-> * Be able to check the type of vector
-> * Learn about missing data and other special values
-> * Getting familiar with the different data structures (lists, matrices, data frames)

 ### Understanding Basic Data Types in R